smultronbusken/skeleton.djs/README.md

-# Skeleton - Lightweight Extension for discord.js v14
+# Skeleton - Most Lightweight Extension for discord.js v14

 Welcome to Skeleton, an extensive and user-friendly extension for [discord.js](https://discord.js.org/#/).
 While this project is currently a work in progress, it already boasts several handy features that augment your ability to create a Discord bot using discord.js.
 Please be aware that features and implementation can still change, so be ready for potential adjustments while working with this project.

 ## Features / Summary

 Skeleton provides a streamlined framework for Discord bot development packed with valuable features.
 Let's take a quick look:

+- **Minimal set up**: Just install and start writing commands immediately.

 - **Automatic Command Deployment**: Simply define your commands and Skeleton takes over, deploying them to the Discord API automatically.